-Property Value AWSCredentialsProviderClass As alternatives, you can configure this property using the aliases aws credentials_provider_class or plugin_name.
-If you specify both aliases, the setting associated with aws_credentials_provider class takes precedence.
+Property Value AWSCredentialsProviderClass As alternatives, you can configure this property using the aliases aws_credentials_provider_class or plugin_name.
+If you specify both aliases, the setting associated with aws_credentials_provider_class takes precedence.
 The FQCN that implements the Browser Azure AD credentials provider.
-User The email address that you use to As an alternative, you can configure this property using the alias UID.
+User As an alternative, you can configure this property using the alias UID.
 The email address that you use to access the Azure AD server.
-Password The password corresponding to As an alternative, you can configure this property using the alias PWD. your email address that you specified in the User or UID property. tenant_id The Azure AD-provided unique ID associated with your Athena application. client_secret The Client Secret to use when authenticating the connection using the Azure AD service. client_id The Client ID to use when authenticating the connection using the Azure AD service. idp_response_timeout The amount of time, in seconds, that the connector waits for the SAML response from the identity provider when using the Azure AD service through a browser plugin.

-Property Value listen_port The port that the connector uses to get the SAML response from the identity provider when using the Azure AD service through a browser plugin.
+Property Value Password As an alternative, you can configure this property using the alias PWD.
+The password corresponding to your email address that you specified in the User or UID property. tenant_id The Azure AD-provided unique ID associated with your Athena application. client_secret The Client Secret to use when authenticating the connection using the Azure AD service. client_id The Client ID to use when authenticating the connection using the Azure AD service. idp_response_timeout The amount of time, in seconds, that the connector waits for the SAML response from the identity provider when using the Azure AD service through a browser plugin. listen_port The port that the connector uses to get the SAML response from the identity provider when using the Azure AD service through a browser plugin.

-By default, the connector uses http://localhost:xyz/athena as the redirect URI.
+Note: By default, the connector uses http://localhost:xyz/athena as the redirect URI.